velasale/lfd_apples/README.md

 This launch file performs the following actions:
 * Turns your laptop into a Wi-Fi hotspot
 * Runs the micro-ROS agent to handle the communication with the ESP32 on the gripper's side.
-* Runs a ROS2 node to handle switching on/ff the air and fingers
+* Runs a ROS2 node to control the air valve, and fingers.
+It is meant to ease the demonstrator's overhead by automatically switching the air ON/OFF, and CLOSE/OPEN the fingers.

 Notes:
 * Replace `wlp108s0f0` in the launch file with your wireless interface name.
 You can check this with `nmcli device status` or `ip link`.